Data Analytics vs Data Analysis: 5 Key Differences

 2. Data analysis looks at past data, while data analytics creates predictive models

-Analysts are then required to use this data to answer specific questions.
+Analysts use this data to answer specific questions.
 Data analysis, it could be said, is a diagnostic practice in which data is used to find and fix functional faults that are currently occurring or have already occurred.

 3. They are used differently in business